-Birth-acquired herpes is an infection that develops in utero, or during or shortly after birth.
-Babies with birth-acquired herpes contract the infection from mothers that are infected with genital herpes.
+Birth-acquired herpes is a herpes virus infection that an infant gets while in the womb.
+The infection can also develop during or shortly after birth.
+Babies with birth-acquired herpes get the infection from mothers who are infected with genital herpes.
 Birth-acquired herpes is sometimes also called "congenital herpes."
 The word "congenital" refers to any condition that is present from birth.

-Infants born with herpes may have a skin infection, a system-wide infection (called "systemic herpes"), or both.
-Systemic herpes is more dangerous to the child, and can cause a variety of serious issues.
-Brain damage, breathing problems, and seizures are among infants with systemic birth-acquired herpes.
+Infants who are born with herpes may have a skin infection, a system-wide infection (called "systemic herpes"), or both.
+Systemic herpes is more dangerous and can cause a variety of serious issues.
+These issues may include brain damage, breathing problems, and seizures.

 The herpes simplex virus causes birth-acquired herpes.
-The virus lies dormant in a person’s body for long periods of time before it flares up and symptoms appear.
-When the virus flares, it is called an active infection.
-Women who have active herpes infections are most likely to pass the virus on to their babies during a vaginal birth.
+After someone recovers from herpes, the virus lies dormant in their body for long periods of time before it flares up and symptoms appear.
+When the virus reactivates, it’s called an active infection.
+Women who have active herpes infections are more likely to pass the virus on to their babies during a vaginal birth.
 The infant comes into contact with herpes blisters in the birth canal, which can cause them to become infected.

-Mothers who have herpes but do not have an active infection at the time of delivery can also transmit herpes to their child, according to the National Institutes of Health (NIH, 2010).
-The chances of giving an infant birth-acquired herpes from a non-active infection are lower, however.
+Mothers who have a nonactive herpes infection at the time of delivery can also transmit herpes to their child, according to the Office on Women’s Health.
+However, the chances of passing it on to the baby are much lower.

-Although not directly related to birth-acquired herpes, you should note that infants can also contract herpes through contact with cold sores.
+You should note that your infant could also get herpes through contact with cold sores.
 Cold sores on the lips and around the mouth are caused by another form of the herpes simplex virus.
-A person that has a cold sore can pass the virus to others through kissing and other close personal contact.
+Someone who has a cold sore can pass the virus on to others through kissing and other close personal contact.

-The symptoms of birth-acquired herpes usually appear within the first few weeks of the child’s life if they are not present at birth.
-The skin infection form of the condition is perhaps easiest to identify.
-The baby may have clusters of fluid-filled blisters on their torso or around the eyes.
-The blisters, called vesicles, are the same type of blister that appears on the genital regions of adults with herpes.
+The symptoms of birth-acquired herpes usually appear within the first few weeks of the child’s life and may be present at birth.
+Birth-acquired herpes is easiest to identify when it appears as a skin infection.
+The baby may have clusters of fluid-filled blisters on their torso or around their eyes.
+The blisters, called vesicles, are the same type of blisters that appear on the genital regions of adults with herpes.
 The vesicles may burst and crust over before healing.
-An infant may be born with the blisters or may develop the sores in the first week of life.
+An infant can be born with the blisters or develop the sores a week after birth.

-The systemic form of congenital herpes affects more than just the baby’s skin, and can be very serious.
-The herpes simplex virus can cause encephalitis, a dangerous inflammation of the brain.
-Encephalitis can cause brain damage and spinal cord injuries.
-The virus can further attack the body, causing a condition called disseminated herpes infection.
-In this case, the disease might affect the baby’s vital organs, including:
+The systemic form of congenital herpes affects more than just the baby’s skin and can cause serious complications, such as seizures.
+The herpes simplex virus can also cause a dangerous condition known as encephalitis, an inflammation of the brain.
+Encephalitis may lead to brain damage and spinal cord injuries.
+The herpes simplex virus can further attack the body and cause a disseminated herpes infection.
+In this case, the disease might affect the baby’s vital organs, including the:

-- lungs, causing breathing difficulties and interruption in breathing
+- lungs, causing difficulty breathing and interruption in breathing

 - central nervous system, causing seizures, shock, and hypothermia

-Infants with birth-acquired herpes might also appear extremely lethargic and have trouble feeding.
+Infants with birth-acquired herpes might also appear extremely tired and have trouble feeding.

-Doctors will take samples of the blisters and spinal cord fluid to determine if herpes is the cause of illness.
-Further diagnostic testing includes magnetic resonance imaging (MRI) scans of the baby’s head to check for brain swelling.
+Your doctor will take samples of the blisters and spinal cord fluid to determine if herpes is the cause of illness.
+A blood or urine test may also be used.
+Further diagnostic testing might include MRI scans of the baby’s head to check for brain swelling.

-The herpes virus can be treated, but not eliminated.
-In other words, the virus will be present in the child’s body throughout his or her life, but the symptoms can be managed.
-Your child’s pediatrician will most likely treat the infection with intravenous antiviral medications.
-Acyclovir is the most commonly used antiviral for birth-acquired herpes (NIH, 2010).
-Treatment usually spans a few weeks, and may include other medications to control seizures or treat shock.
+The herpes virus can be treated, but not cured.
+This means the virus will remain in your child’s body throughout their life.
+However, the symptoms can be managed.
+Your child’s pediatrician will likely treat the infection with antiviral medications given through an IV (a needle or tube that goes into a vein).
+Acyclovir is the most commonly used antiviral medication for birth-acquired herpes.
+Treatment usually spans a few weeks and may include other medications to control seizures or treat shock.